 The Pantheon is divided into two parts: The Gods of the Natural, and the Essences of Souls.

 The world couldn’t function without both; nature is where men live, and the essences are how men live.
 The two co-exist as one and mankind both serves and is served by each.

-Isamiael, Demi-God of Health and Medicine, the Traveler
+Isamiael, Demi-Goddess of Health and Medicine, the Traveler

 Worshipped by: The Order of the Hand

 The Lady of Medicine draws Her power from Kora’thi and Pristi both, but none of the Gods are quite sure where She came from or Who gave Her life.
 Some believe that She is the daughter of Pristi; others believe She may be from Niasmis.
 A rumor exists that She may be a mortal ascendant – although how that could have possibly been is a secret known only to one (if it is indeed true).
 She is the patron deity of Templars, Clerics, Medics, and even the random soldier who needs a little extra help to stop errant bleeding.
 Isamiael has no home of Her own.
 Instead, She and the souls graced to live alongside Her travel from ream to realm, from as far as the edge of the Sands beyond Pristi’s gate to the top of the Mount itself, delivering comfort and easing the confusion of souls freshly delivered from the last world.

 Niasmis, the Goddess of Love; the Lover, the Matron, the Mother; the Harlot

 Worshiped by: The Order of Love

 Home Plane: The Eternal Palace and the Grand Sanctuary